technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * don't ignore open source or shun it
  * it's not going away
  * understand it for what it is
- * but it makes a terrible Cause
+ * but it makes a terrible religious Cause
   * you don't want to be a True Believer

 * my hope is you would take this technology and build something for humans